welvet/SillyTavern-MessageSummarize/README.md

 - To mark a memory for long-term memory, click the "brain" icon in the message button menu.
 - To re-summarize a message, click the "Quote" icon in the message button menu.
 - To edit a summary, click on the summary text directly or click the "pen" icon in the message button menu.
+- To summarize an existing chat, go to the config and click the "Summarize Chat" button next to the "Summarization" section (two curved arrows).

 ### Notable Features
 - Handles swiping, editing, and deleting messages.
-- Popout config menu - customize summarization settings, injection settings, and message inclusion criteria
+- Popout config menu - customize summarization settings, injection settings, and auto-summarization message inclusion criteria.
 - Configuration profiles - save and load different configurations profiles and set one to be auto-loaded for each character.
 - Summaries are optionally displayed in small text below each message, colored according to their status:
   - Green: Included in short-term memory